 What filling can you put in a homemade heating pad?

-You can make your own diy microwave heating pad with a number of different organic fillings.
+See, a homemade heating pad with rice is not the only option: you can make your own diy microwave heating pad with a number of different organic fillings.
 Options include:

 - clay beads